connervieira/Assassin/CONFIGURATION.md

     - `whitelist` allows the user to whitelist devices that are supposed to be following, like their car's stereo or their cell phone.
         - The `enabled` value enables or disables the whitelist.
         - The `devices` contains dictionary entries where the device's MAC address is the key, and a human readable name is the value.
     - `blacklist` allows the user to specify devices that Assassin should immediately alert to, regardless of whether they've been following.
+This feature works independently of GPS, but will still use GPS information if it is available.
         - The `enabled` value enables or disables the blacklist.
         - The `devices` contains dictionary entries where the device's MAC address is the key, and a human readable name is the value.
 - `adsb_alerts`
     - ADS-B alerts allow Assassin to monitor and analyze aircraft in surrounding areas as a way to detect potential threats.
+    - ADS-B functionality is dependent on GPS, and requires that `gps_enabled` be set to `true`.
+If GPS functionality is disabled, ADS-B alerts will be disabled regardless of whether they are enabled in the configuration.
     - The `enabled` value enables and disables the entire ADS-B system.
     - The `adsb_message_file` is the filepath to the CSV ADS-B data that Assassin will use.
-This file can be data streamed live from Drump1090 on port 30003.
+This file should usually be data streamed live from Drump1090 on port 30003.
+        - Assassin will manipulate this file and regularly erase its contents as a part of its data processing.
+If you want to keep an archive of all ADS-B messages, you should stream Dump1090 message data to a second file, independent of Assassin.
     - The `minimum_vehicle_speed` setting defines the minimum GPS speed that ADS-B alerts will be triggered at.
 This is useful to prevent alerts from sounding while the car is on residential roads.
     - The `minimum_aircraft_speed` setting defines the minimum aircraft speed that ADS-B alerts will be triggered at.
 This is useful to prevent alerts from sounding while an aircraft isn't at cruising speed.
     - The `maximum_aircraft_speed` setting defines the maximum aircraft speed that ADS-B alerts will be triggered at.
 This is useful to prevent alerts from sounding for aircraft that move faster than a certain model of aircraft.
+    - The `minimum_aircraft_altitude` setting defines the minimum aircraft altitude that ADS-B alerts will be triggered at.
     - The `maximum_aircraft_altitude` setting defines the maximum aircraft altitude that ADS-B alerts will be triggered at.
     - The `distance_threshold` setting defines the base distance (in miles) that ADS-B aircraft alerts will be played at.
 This distance will be adjusted based on the altitude of the plane in question.
     - The `base_altitude_threshold` setting defines the altitude at which the alert distance threshold will be the same as the distance defined by the `distance_threshold` configuration value.
         - Below the base altitude threshold, the distance threshold will be proportionally decreased, and above the base altitude threshold, the distance threshold will be proportionally increased.
         - The `base_altitude_threshold` should roughly be the altitude that you expect hazardous planes to be at.
 Any planes above that altitude will be able to see farther, so the alert distance will increase.
 By the same logic, lower planes pose less of a threat, so the alert distance decreases.
     - The `message_time_to_live` configuration value determines how long (in seconds) received in ADS-B messages will be considered before discarding their information.
 This prevents planes that haven't been detected for an extended period from clogging up the alert procesing with outdated information.
+        - If certain information is missing from a message, Assassin will look back through old messages within this time-frame to find it.
+As such, increasing this configuration value will trade information recency for resiliency and fault tolerance.
     - The `threat_threshold` determines how likely a plane is to be a threat before Assassin displays it as an alert.
-A plane has to match all of the criteria in its threshold level, and all levels below it.
+A plane has to match all of the criteria at its threshold level, and all levels below it.
-        - A threat threshold of `0` includes all aircraft detected.
+        - A threshold of `0` includes all aircraft detected.
-        - A threat threshold of `1` includes all aircraft within the alert radius.
+        - A threshold of `1` includes all aircraft within the alert radius.
+            - This is a good threshold to use if you want to be certain you don't miss any legitimate alerts.
         - A threshold of `2` includes aircraft within the alert altitude range.
         - A threshold of `3` includes aircraft within the alert speed range.
+            - This is a good threshold to use if you want to eliminate as many false alerts as positive.

 ## Display Configuration